iofun/treehouse/README.md

 Spawn more nodes from the treehouse to allow you control of additional processing units.

-Nodes provide granular unit control for your elastic cloud infrastructure.
+Nodes provide granular unit control for your elastic high-performance computing infrastructure.

 Remember, as your computing units grow in number, you must spawn more nodes to control them.